axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ## Overview

-This document explains how to link custom tokens on Sui to other chains using the Interchain Token Service (ITS).
+This document explains how to link custom coins on Sui to other chains using the Interchain Token Service (ITS).

 For detailed ITS design specifications and architecture, see **[ARC-1: ITS Hub Multi-Chain Token Linking](https://github.com/axelarnetwork/arcs/blob/main/ARCs/ARC-1.md)**. <!-- skip-check -->

 The token linking feature enables:

-- Linking custom tokens deployed on Sui with tokens on trusted chains
+- Linking custom coins deployed on Sui with tokens on trusted chains
-- Supporting tokens with different decimal precisions through automatic scaling
+- Supporting coins and tokens with different decimal precisions through automatic scaling

 ## How It Works